hnz1102/wakepcbox/README.md

 [00:00:00] [========================================]       1/1       0x8000
 [00:00:18] [========================================]     879/879     0x10000                                                                                                                   [2024-01-28T05:33:53Z INFO ] Flashing has completed!

-And automaticaly boot!
+And automatically boot!
 ```
 ## Schematic, PCB Gabar and Container 3D Data

-There is a Schematic data in hardware directory include 3D printing data.
+There is a Schematic data in the hardware directory including 3D printing data.

 ![Container](doc/box.png) ![PCB Layout](doc/pcblayout.png)